This report provides information on all protected and unprotected computers including their last backup state.

 The report examines whether computers have valid backup restore points created within the specified time range (RPO period), shows the total number of restore points available for each protected computer, and provides information on the completion status of recent backup job sessions.

-The Summary section provides information on number of discovered, backed up and protected computers and contains the following charts:
+- The Summary section provides information on the number of discovered, backed up and protected computers and contains the following charts:

-- Protected Computers chart shows the number of protected and unprotected computers.
+- The Protected Computers chart shows the number of protected and unprotected computers.

-- Computer Type chart shows types of protected computers: Windows or Linux workstations and servers.
+- The Computer Type chart shows types of protected computers: Windows or Linux workstations and servers.

-- Unprotection Reason chart shows reasons for non-compliance with the specified RPO requirements.
+- The Unprotection Reason chart shows reasons for non-compliance with the specified RPO requirements.

 You can specify the following report parameters:

-- Scope: defines a list of Veeam Backup & Replication servers and protection groups to include in the report.
+- Infrastructure objects: defines a list of Veeam Backup & Replication servers and protection groups to include in the report.

-- Backup Job/Policy: defines a list of backup jobs and policies to include in the report.
+- Backup jobs/policies: defines a list of backup jobs and policies to include in the report.

-- License Type: defines types of Veeam backup agents to include in the report.
+- Agent types: defines types of Veeam backup agents to include in the report (Windows Server, Windows Workstation, Linux Server, Linux Workstation, Mac Server, Mac Workstation, All).

-- Computer Name Filter: defines names of computers that must be included in the report.
+- Computer inclusion rule: defines names of computers that must be included in the report.

-In the Computer Name Filter field, you can specify a mask for names of computers that must be included in the report scope.
+In the Computer inclusion rule field, you can specify a mask for names of computers that must be included in the report scope.
 The mask can contain the asterisk (*) that stands for zero or more characters.
 You can specify multiple masks or computer names separated with commas.

 - RPO (Recovery Point Objective): defines the maximum amount of data that you may accept to lose, expressed in time.
 RPO defines the age of the latest backup files required to resume normal operation if system failure occurs.
 For example, to compile a list of computers protected on a daily basis, you need to set the RPO value to 1 day.